jaeveloper/Live365/README.md

-# Agora Live Broadcasting Feature like Instagram
+# Live 365 Feature like Instagram
 This is made in flutter framework and with Firebase as backend.
 The video SDK used is <strong>Agora</strong>

 ## To run the app